An inside story about how one pharma company used content marketing to reach GPs at very low cost.

 Only 40% of travellers seek pre-travel health advice from their doctor, and almost half of those who travel without vaccination participate in activities at high risk of hepatitis.

-We pitched a “promoted content marketing” campaign to GSK which featured branded content to educate GPs about the real level of Hepatitis A/B risk for patients travelling to endemic countries.
+We pitched a “promoted content marketing” campaign to GSK which featured branded content to educate GPs about the real level of Hep A/B risk for patients travelling to endemic countries.
 For the client, the objective was also to increase GPs’ awareness of vaccines, and specifically GSK’s product, Twinrix.

 Why content marketing?